Atem18/atemlire/app/_posts/2020-03-25-how-to-fix-nfs-shares-in-etc-fstab-not-loaded-on-boot-in-ubuntu.md

 toc_sticky: true
 tags: ubuntu, nfs
 ---

-Hi,
+Hi folks, today, we will learn how to fix an NFS share that does not want to mount at boot on Ubuntu.

-Just a quick blog post to show you how to fix an NFS share that does not want to mount at boot on Ubuntu.
 I tested it on Ubuntu 19.10 but it should work also on 18.04 and following.

 First check that the mount is ok when you do a manual: